touir1/Date2/README.md

 date.getMonth(); // returns the month
 date.getYear(); // returns the year
-date.dayOfWeek(); // returns the day of the week as an integer (between 0 and 6) date.dayOfWeekLetters(langage); // returns the acronym of the day of the week (langage: 'en' / 'fr' and is in english by default) date.compareDate(date2); // compares between date and date2 (-1: date < date2, 1: date > date2, 0: date == date2)
+date.dayOfWeek(); // returns the day of the week as an integer (between 0 and 6) date.dayOfWeekLetters(); // returns the acronym of the day of the week date.compareDate(date2); // compares between date and date2 (-1: date < date2, 1: date > date2, 0: date == date2)
 date.isInRange(date1,date2); // returns true if date between date1 and date2 inclusive
 date.dayDifference(date2); // returns the difference in days between date and date2 date.getNextDay(); // returns the next date date.getPreviousDay(); // returns the previous date
-date.getNextWorkingDay(); // returns the next working date date.nextDay(); // changes the date to the next date date.previousDay(); // changes the date to the previous date date.nextWorkingDay(); // change the date to the next working date
+date.getNextWorkingDay(); // returns the next working date date.getPreviousWorkingDay(); // returns the previous working date date.nextDay(); // changes the date to the next date date.previousDay(); // changes the date to the previous date date.nextWorkingDay(); // changes the date to the next working date date.previousWorkingDay(); // changes the date to the previous working date date.setLangage(langage); // changes the langage of the date object (langage: 'en' / 'fr' and is in english by default) date.getLangage(); // gets the langage of the date object
 ```

 ## Changelog ##

+* 1.2.0: Several changes (new functions and updated some others)
 * 1.1.1: Minor changes (test files)
 * 1.1.0: Several changes (new functions and updated some functions)
 * 1.0.0: The first release